Nigerian Ebola volunteers fly into Liberia, Sierra Leone

 Another 100 volunteers landed in Freetown, Sierra Leone.

-Months into the Ebola response, experts say they are still short of medical personnel to staff treatment centres.
+Months into the Ebola response, experts say they are still short of medical personnel to staff treatment centers.

 The United Nations said one of its peacekeepers in Liberia had contracted Ebola, making him the third infected member of the mission.
 The two others have both died.